 Why Use Cloth Diapers?

-- Save thousands of dollars over the two to three year period that you will be diapering your baby.
+- Save thousands of dollars over the two to three year period that you will be diapering your baby by washing at home.

 - Put natural fibers next to your baby’s most delicate skin instead of paper and plastic.